vidal-adrien/ChIP-Rx-Pipeline-Pub/README.md

 [mergeOverlappingRegions.sh](mergeOverlappingRegions.md): Bash script.
 Searches for overlaps of the genomic regions of the between two files and generates merged regions bed file out of selected regions.

-## Genomics resources:
+## Genomics resources

-Genomic resources used by the t
+Genomic resources used by the the team when applying the above pipelines to *Arabidopsis thaliana* experiments.

 **Reference genomes:**
 *  [⇗TAIR10_chr_all.fas.gz](https://www.arabidopsis.org/download_files/Genes/TAIR10_genome_release/TAIR10_chromosome_files/TAIR10_chr_all.fas.gz): *Arabidopsis thaliana* TAIR10 genome assembly.